 The estimation of these reliability coefficients for the five dimensions of Zimbardo time perspective inventory was conducted using the R package Bayesrel [21] on RStudio Ver.
 2022.12.0+353.
 The Bayesian analysis of reliability provided alpha, lamda 2, greatest lower bound and omega coefficients under its own and under frequentist frameworks, allowing for comparison of the performance of the various estimates of reliability simultaneously.
 The analysis also expresses the Bayesian reliability estimates in terms of credible intervals and frequentist reliability estimates confidence intervals [13], instead of the usual reporting of the reliability estimates a point-estimates ignoring the inherent uncertainty much to the peril of the precision of the study results [18].
-The basic difference between 95% confidence interval and 95% credible interval of reliability estimation is that, in the former case, the researcher has to be 5 percent doubtful of the true reliability falling in the interval when samples are repeatedly gathered from the same population, whereas in the latter case with posterior distribution, the researcher can be certain that the credible interval contains 95% of the true reliability within it.
+The basic difference between 95% confidence interval of reliability falling in the interval when samples are repeatedly gathered from the same population, whereas in the latter case with posterior distribution, the researcher can be certain that the credible interval contains 95% of the true reliability within it.